-The 5-day course is intended for programmers developing system-level, embedded, or network applications for Linux and UNIX systems, or programmers porting such applications from other operating systems (e.g., Windows) to Linux or UNIX.
-The course is based on my book, The Linux Programming Interface (TLPI), and covers topics such as low-level file I/O; signals and timers; creating processes and executing programs; POSIX threads programming; interprocess communication (pipes, FIFOs, message queues, semaphores, shared memory), network programming (sockets), and server design.
+The course is intended for programmers developing system-level, embedded, or network applications for Linux and UNIX systems, or programmers porting such applications from other operating systems (e.g., Windows) to Linux or UNIX.
+The course is based on my book, The Linux Programming Interface (TLPI), and covers topics such as low-level file I/O; signals and timers; creating processes and executing programs; POSIX threads programming; interprocess communication (pipes, FIFOs, message queues, semaphores, shared memory), and network programming (sockets).

 The course has a lecture+lab format, and devotes substantial time to working on some carefully chosen programming exercises that put the "theory" into practice.
-Students receive a copy of TLPI, along with a 600-page course book containing the more than 1000 slides that are used in the course.
+Students receive printed and electronic copies of TLPI, along with a 600-page course book that includes all slides presented in the course.
 A reading knowledge of C is assumed; no previous system programming experience is needed.

 Some useful links for anyone interested in the course:

 - course overview (includes sample course materials, course dates and locations, and prices);

 - course topic list; and

 - 2-page PDF containing key information about the course